 As part of our stroke rehab programs, Scripps offers several support groups and classes about stroke and brain injury in Encinitas.
 The twice-monthly support group is free and open to anyone who has had a stroke or brain injury, as well as caregivers and loved ones of those coping with stroke and brain injury.
 We also offer an improvisational speaking class (called Brainmasters) and a healing arts class.
 Visit our events page to see upcoming dates and times.

-As designated Primary Stroke Centers, all Scripps hospitals with emergency rooms in San Diego offer comprehensive stroke treatment:
+As Joint Commission Certified Stroke Centers, all Scripps hospitals with emergency rooms in San Diego offer comprehensive stroke treatment:

 - Scripps Memorial Hospital La Jolla